• Skip to main content

 Author: Sophie Sadler

-Bring the taste of Germany's Nordsee into your kitchen with this pan-fried cod sandwich complete with a homemade remoulade sauce.
+Bring the taste of Germany's sea into your kitchen with this pan-fried cod sandwich complete with the most delicious homemade remoulade sauce!

 5 from 3 votes